cfengine/documentation/reference/promise-types/files.markdown

 }
 ```

-Simply, the container's top-level keys will be used.
+Simply, the data container's top-level keys will be used.
 So this template
 (saved in `test_mustache.cf.mustache` if you follow the example):

 {% raw %}